 As our technological consumption increases, so should our environmental awareness.
 Green consciousness is, of course, a good thing, but the issue now becomes: How do we dispose of our unwanted electronics in an eco-friendly way?

 While the overall amount of general municipal waste is decreasing, electronic waste is on the rise.
-In 2009, according to the U.S. Environmental Protection Agency (EPA), 2.37 million tons of electronic waste (or e-waste) were generated in the U.S. (That' up more than 120 percent since 1999.)
-And only about 25 percent of those retired electronics get recycled.
+In 2013, according to the U.S. Environmental Protection Agency (EPA), 1.87 million tons of electronic waste (or e-waste) were generated in the U.S. — and only about 40 percent of those retired electronics get recycled.

 recycling, donating or upgrading